Acts19quiz/WhackEd4/README.md

     * Select "New", and type "C:\****\7z####-extra" (or wherever you extracted the console version of 7-zip).
 Fill in the #s with the 7-zip version you downloaded.
 Hit "OK".
 * OPTIONAL: If you want to change the menu text, window titles, etc.
   * You will need wxFormBuilder v3.6.0.
 Anything later will cause issues. https://github.com/wxFormBuilder/wxFormBuilder/releases/tag/v3.6.0
+  * Start wxFormBuilder, open "whacked4.fbp", and press F8.
+This will automatically rebuild the UI.
 * Run "build-release-package.cmd".
   * If everything went well, the process will complete, there will be no errors, and you'll have the following in your WhackEd4 directory:
     * The program in the "build" directory.